serenity-is/docs/tutorials/movies/02-generating-code-for-movie-table.md

 Now, try adding a new movie, and then attempt to update and delete it.

-Sergen generated code for our table, and it works seamlessly without us needing to write a single line of code.
+Sergen generated code for our table, and it works seamlessly without us having to write a single line of code.

 However, it's essential to note that Serenity is not a no-code or low-code platform for non-developers who avoid writing code entirely.
 The key point here is maintainability.
 The code produced by some designers and code generators is often an unmanageable mess that developers are discouraged from touching.